-- 1. Patients should be transported in accordance with destination protocols and guidance documents. - 2.
-When directed by the local Medical Control Authority, patient may be transported to alternative destinations, such as an Alternative Care Site (ACS), urgent care/med-center, quarantine facility, private residence, etc. - 3.
-When directed by the Medical Control Authority, patients may be screened for transport or in-home care via telephone or telemedicine consult with on-line medical control. - 4.
+- 1. Patients with suspected COVID-19 infection should be transported in accordance with destination protocols and guidance documents. - 2.
+When directed by local medical control authority, patients with suspected or confirmed COVID-19 infection may be transported to alternative destinations, such as an Alternative Care Site (ACS), urgent care/med-center, quarantine facility, private residence, etc. - 3.
+When directed by the Medical Control Authority, patients not screening for COVID-19 infection may be transported to alternative destinations. - 4.
+When directed by the Medical Control Authority, patients may be screened for transport or in-home care via telephone or telemedicine consult with on-line medical control. - 5.
 When directed by the Medical Control Authority, patients may be transported by alternative vehicles other than licensed life support vehicles.